AAST 2300. INTRODUCTION TO AFRICAN AMERICAN STUDIES. 3 Hours.

 Economic analysis and application of basic economic principles to a variety of social issues and topics.
 Students will become familiar with the U.S. economy, its structure, and how economics applies to an assortment of public policy topics such as crime, energy, immigration, drug use, prostitution, minimum wage, our aging population, healthcare, gender driven wages, recycling, and the macro economy, to name a few.
 In addition, current economic issues and events may be incorporated into the course via lecture and/or class discussions.
 This is a non-technical course which satisfies the core requirement for social and behavioral studies.
 Will not serve to meet degree requirements for College of Business Administration majors.
 Offered as ECON 2337 and AAST 2337; credit will be granted in only one department.

-Special topics of interest in the disciplines of Women's and Gender Studies.
+Special topics of interest in the disciplines of Gender, Women & Sexuality Studies.
 May be repeated for credit when the topic changes.
-Also offered as WOMS 3300; credit will be granted in only one department.
+Offered as GWSS 3300 and AAST 3300; credit will be granted in only one department.

 AAST 3301.
 THEORIES OF HUMAN BEHAVIOR.
 3 Hours.